Quarantine 2: Terminal: Production

 In May 2010, a sequel to Quarantine began moving forward at Screen Gems with John Pogue writing and directing and Robert Green Hall returning as the film's makeup designer.
 The following month, Bloody Disgusting reported the film was scheduled to begin filming in Los Angeles, California with Mercedes Masohn and Josh Cooke cast as in the lead roles.
 Filming was moved to Atlanta and Griffin, Georgia, with a majority of the film being shot in an abandoned distribution facility.
 Production ended in July 2010.
 Unlike its predecessor, the film is not presented in the found footage format.
-Instead Pogue opted to shoot the film handheld, in vein of filmmakers such as Rodrigo Prieto and Paul Greengrass.
+Instead Pogue opted to shoot the film handheld, in the style of filmmakers such as Rodrigo Prieto and Paul Greengrass.

 Release

 On January 27, 2011, Quarantine 2: Terminal debuted at the Gérardmer Film Festival in France.
 The film was given a limited release in theaters on June 17, 2011.
-The DVD was released on August 2, 2011 in the United States.
+The DVD was released on August 2, 2011, in the United States.

 Critical reception

-Quarantine 2: Terminal received an approval of 75% on Rotten Tomatoes with an average rating of 5.42/10, based on 8 reviews.
+Quarantine 2: Terminal received an approval of 67% on Rotten Tomatoes with an average rating of 5.42/10, based on 9 reviews.

 Some critics have positively received the film's use of special effects and the scares, but have criticized the lack of character development and originality.